 If a parent/carer has a complaint about the school, please contact your child's teacher in the first instance.
 If your child's teacher is unable to answer your query, or you are unhappy with the response, the matter should be referred to the Head teacher.
 If you are still not satisfied with the response, then a written complaint should be made to the Chair of Governors, Jessica Coggins, C/O Holymead Primary School.
 The governing body will then investigate your complaint.
+The School's Complaints' Policy is on the school website.

-If you wish to escalate a complaint you will need to write to the Secretary of State for Education, Department for Education, Sanctuary Buildings, Great Smith Street, London, SW1P 3BT.
+If you wish to escalate a complaint you will need to write to the Secretary of State for Education,

+Department for Education,

+Sanctuary Buildings,

+Great Smith Street,

+London,

+SW1P 3BT.

 This will be the final stage in the complaint handling process.